 MIT Early Childhood Cognition Lab lead investigator, Laura Schulz, studies early childhood learning and how it fundamentally relates to human cognition.
 Schulz has been trying to understand how children learn and absorb so much information in a short period of time, and how they reach logical conclusions from the data that surrounds them.

-But what happens when you hand that baby a yellow ball from the same box?
+But what happens to a baby’s logic when you hand them a yellow ball from the same box?
 The baby will try to squeeze it, so that it makes a sound.
 Babies generalize properties from the blue balls to the yellow ones.

-Through Schulz’ experiments, we begin to understand how babies learn about the world that surround them, and how very surprisingly logical their minds really are.
+Now you know a little bit more about a baby’s logic and how your child’s mind works!
+Through Schulz’s experiments, we begin to understand how babies learn about the world that surrounds them, and how very surprisingly logical their minds really are.
 Take a look at her TED Talk to view footage from her experiments, and to learn how she took this data further by studying causal reasoning.